logo_le strade del gusto.jpeg

 In the new season, in addition to offering lessons to learn the techniques for making the most well-known pasta shapes, such as the beautiful Lorighittas, the ever-classic Malloreddus, Maccarrones de busa, Fregula, and Culurgiones ogliastrini, we would also like to focus on lesser-known shapes, in order to rediscover all our traditions.

-Among the pasta shapes to bring back to our kitchens are without a doubt Catalufas Tzacarramanu, Caombasa, and Michitus Nieddus, for which I am providing a brief description taken from the list of Traditional Agri-food Products (PAT) of the Sardinia Region.
+Among the pasta shapes to bring back to our kitchens are undoubtedly Catalufas Tzacarramanu, Caombasa, and Michitus Nieddus, for which I am providing a brief description taken from the list of Traditional Agri-Food Products (PAT) of the Sardinia Region.

-“It is a fresh pasta, disc-shaped with a diameter varying between 3 and 7 centimeters and a thickness of 0.2 to 0.5 centimeters, made from a dough of fine durum wheat semolina, lukewarm water, and salt.
+“It is a fresh pasta, disc-shaped with a diameter ranging from 3 to 7 centimeters and a thickness of 0.2 to 0.5 centimeters, made from a dough of fine durum wheat semolina, lukewarm water, and salt.
 The rustic appearance is characterized by the irregularity of the discs in diameter and thickness.
 The color is straw yellow.

 This type of pasta was once prepared by men in the farmyards during threshing and before the end of the wheat cycle (before “s’incungia”) in July.
 Cooked and placed on a slice of stale bread, seasoned with the characteristic simple tomato sauce “bagna burda” and with pecorino cheese as an alternative, placed inside a container to form several layers.
-In more recent times, catalufas are also made using scraps from the dough of civraxiu bread or ravioli dough “tallutzas” and simply seasoned with fresh cheese melted in the pasta cooking water “incasada.”
+More recently, catalufas are also made using scraps from the dough of civraxiu bread or ravioli dough “tallutzas” and simply seasoned with fresh cheese melted in the pasta cooking water “incasada”.

-The Caombasa or Colombelle, on the other hand, are typical of the Marmilla and in particular of the municipality of Masullas.
+The Caombasa or Colombelle are instead typical of the Marmilla and in particular of the municipality of Masullas.

-“Fresh pasta with the characteristic dove shape, measuring 2-3 cm in width, made with semolina, water, and salt.
+“Fresh pasta with the characteristic shape of a dove, measuring 2-3 cm in width, made with semolina, water, and salt.
 It is used, especially during Easter celebrations, in the preparation of soups based on meat broth together with croutons of coccoi bread on which a nest of wild fennel is placed, decorated with an egg yolk flavored with saffron pistils.

-The preparation of the pasta is done exclusively by hand.
-The pasta, rolled out with a rolling pin, is cut into rectangles with the long side of 4 cm and the short side of 2 cm.
-On the edge of one of the two long sides, a wavy profile is made that will form the edge of the wings.
+The pasta is prepared exclusively by hand.
+The dough, rolled out with a rolling pin, is cut into rectangles with a long side of 4 cm and a short side of 2 cm.
+One of the two long sides is given a wavy profile that will form the edge of the wings.
 These are obtained by pinching the rectangles in the center of the smooth long side, thus forming both the head and the wings of the dove.
 Generally, the product is naturally dried before use, although it can also be consumed fresh.”

 The Michitus Nieddus are black or whole wheat tagliatelle typical of the Campidano of Cagliari, mainly in the sub-region of Parteolla and in particular in the municipality of Dolianova.